ruby-concurrency/concurrent-ruby/doc/channel.md

 ## Closing and Iterating Over Channels

 Newly created channels are in an "open" state.
 Open channels can receive values via `put` operations.
-When a program is done with a channel it can be closed by calling the {#close} method.
+When a program is done with a channel it can be closed by calling the `#close` method.
 Once a channel is closed it will no longer allow values to be `put`.
 If the channel is buffered and values are in the buffer when the channel is closed, the remaining values can still be removed via `take` operations.

 The `Channel` class implements an {#each} method which can be used to retrieve successive values from the channel.
 The `each` method is a blocking method.
 When the channel is open and there are no values in the buffer, `each` will block until a new item is `put`.
 The `each` method will not exit until the channel is closed.